 The young people were enthusiastic about promoting healthy relationships and we wanted to make sure it was an on-going topic of conversation.
 In July 2016, over forty students (boys as well as girls!) volunteered to be trained as ‘Respect Ambassadors’.
-The training was delivered by me and Survive (South Glos domestic abuse service).
+The training was delivered by me and Survive (South Glos domestic abuse service now closed).
 We covered issues surrounding relationship abuse in more depth, why people don’t speak out about abuse, active listening, confidentiality and safety, and how to offer support on a range of topics.

 The Respect Ambassadors are now responsible for running a drop-in session once a week, students can come to talk about any issue relating to healthy relationships, friendships, gender-based discrimination or abuse and get advice from someone close to their own age.
 The ambassadors are also contactable via an online form as students have said they are more likely to ask for help this way.
 Perhaps most importantly, they are taking a Zero Tolerance approach to all gender-based violence, abuse or discrimination in school and promoting this message to their peers!